russgmoore/az-nginxaas-demo/README.md

 ## Terraform settings
 Configure your terraform environment so that you can access your Azure tenant per your own taste.

+You'll need to run "terraform init" and I'd suggest a "terraform plan" to test before applying.

 Configure the **settings.tfvars** file to customize the deployment.
 For F5'ers you must define your mail address for the Owner tag or your resources may be deleted without notice.